rburchell/gobo/lib/image/fastsizer/README.md

 | TIFF      | Yes              | Yes              |
 | WEBP      | Yes              | Yes              |

-**Notice**

-Some webp images' Content-Type in header is `text/plain`.
-Here in this library we only parse response data when Content-Type has keyword **"image"** in.

-## TODO

-I'm thinking about using [`valyala/fasthttp`](https://github.com/valyala/fasthttp) to replace `net/http` to get better network performance.

 ### License

 fastimage is under MIT license.
-See the [LICENSE](https://github.com/sillydong/fastimage/blob/master/LICENSE) file for details.
+See the LICENSE file for details.

+Based on code from [@sillydong](https://github.com/sillydong/fastimage), which in turn was originally based on code from [Ruben Fonseca](https://github.com/rubenfonseca/fastimage).